 Changes of the acceleration behavior respectively rotation speed, changes can point at developing or already occurred failures.
 To these belong rubbing events or the influencing of the gas flow (e.g. failures of the blading).

 Magnetic chip detectors (Fig. "Magnetic chip detectors potential problems", QDM-sensor Fig. "Monitoring particle formation in oil" and Fig. "Time limits of chip detector warning") differ from simple `magnetic plugs'.
 They are in the position to monitor the oil flow for magnetic particles.
 The particles must be separated without unacceptable influencing the oil flow.
 For this it must be suitable deflected.
 The detectors need a periodical maintenance.
 Thereby the particle agglomerations must be removed to activate the display function new.

 „9” Position sensors serve the verification and feed back to the actuating system.
 In the most simple case end switches are concerned.
 To actuating systems belong variable nozzle guide vanes of the compressor, thrust nozzles, thrust reverser and the fuel control unit.

 Sufficient fail-safe sensorsn are a requirement for the measurements of tip gaps from rotor blades of compressors.
 This would be needed for the adjustment of optimal tip gaps during operation.
 However such a facility did not yet arise for serial use, at least till now.

 „10“ Particlwe detection in the stream of the intake and the exhaust (Bild 25.2.1-3):

-Such sensors use the electric charge of the particle transporting stream (Ill.
-25.2.1-3).
+Such sensors use the electric charge of the particle transporting stream (Fig. "Foreign object detector in the gas stream").
 These register size, amount and velocity, as well as up to a certain degree, also the chemical composition of the transported particles.